Last Updated on February 7, 2023 by Ellen Christian

 What is the difference between apple cider and mulled apple cider?

 Normally, apple cider is enjoyed cold out of the refrigerator.
-Mulled apple cider is enjoyed warm or hot after spiced have been added to it.
+This hot mulled apple cider recipe is enjoyed warm or hot after spiced have been added to it.

 How long does homemade mulled cider keep?

 You can keep this mulled apple cider recipe in the refrigerator for three days.
 When you want another cup, you can warm it in a saucepan on the stove until it’s warm but not boiling.

 After you’ve made it the first time, you can reheat it in a small saucepan or in the microwave.
 Just don’t boil it.
 You only need to warm it to drink it.